-This document covers the process of completing the compliance requirements on Availity.com, including how to register on Availity.com, how to create a new user, how to assign the compliance business function to another user and how to update an organization's Tax Identification Number.
+This document covers the process for completing compliance requirements on Availity.com, including how to register, how to create a new user, how to assign the compliance business function to another user and how to update an organization's Tax Identification Number.

 If your organization is unable to register on Availity.com, refer to the following document: